rks101/jee/README.md

 b) For admissions into IITs for bachelor degree or integrated/dual degree programs - JAB administers JEE-Advanced examination.
 One of the 7 jonal IITs is entrusted as organising institute every year.

+## JoSAA

 [Joint Seat Allocation Authority (JoSAA)](https://josaa.nic.in/) was set up by the Ministry of Education (erstwhile Ministry of Human Resources Development (MHRD)) to manage and regulate the joint seat allocation for admissions to more than 110 institutes.
 This includes 23 IITs, 31 NITs, IIEST Shibpur, 26 IIITs and 33+ Other-Government Funded Technical Institutes (Other-GFTIs).
 Institutes other IITs are also referred as NIT+ system during JoSAA counselling.
 Admission to all the academic programs offered by these institutes are made through this single platform in a month long exhaustive JoSAA counselling spread across six rounds for IITs and one or more other rounds for NIT+ system (NITs/IIITs/Other-GFTIs).

 **JAB** - Joint Admission Board comprises directors from all IITs and previous year JAB-chairman
 **CSAB** - Central Seat Allocation Board comprises representatives from NITs and previous year CSAB-chairman